1st Floor City Hall, 70 Collier St.

 In Barrie, charities and similar organizations are eligible for rebates of 40% (or a % prescribed by the Minister of Finance) of their property tax paid if they own or occupy commercial or industrial assessed properties.
 An annual application must be made after January 1 of the year and no later than the last day of February of the following year by the charity or similar organization in order to qualify for the rebate program.

-All relevant tax payment information must accompany the Charity Tax Rebate Form for a rebate to be calculated and granted.
+All relevant tax payment information must accompany the Senior Deferral Application for a rebate to be calculated and granted.
 For charities and similar organizations that rent their premises, proof of the amount of taxes paid or included in their rent (based on square footage occupied) must be obtained from their landlord.
 Failure to provide this information with the rebate application may disqualify the organization from a rebate for that year.

 The Property Tax Deferral Program is available to any property owner aged 65 or older and/or any individual who is currently receiving benefits under the Ontario Disability Support Program.
 All property taxes must be paid up to date in order to apply for the program.